 He nods in agreement and we’ve made a start; we’ve found a way of acknowledging his need without embarrassing or humiliating him.

-A fifteen-year-old boy is talking about his mother.
+A 15-year-old boy is talking about his mother.
 “She’s always coming into my room and having a go at me!
-We hardly talk any more.
+We hardly talk anymore.
 But don’t get me wrong: if anyone laid a finger on her, I’d kill them!”

-A five-year-old boy is talking about his mother.
-“I want to marry my mum!”
+A 5-year-old boy is talking about his mother.
+“I want to marry my mum!"